 Spoiler alert: we live in a society that was founded on and rooted in racial inequalities.
 Research shows that children as young as three are aware of racial features, and our racial identities — both consciously and unconsciously — play a huge role throughout our lives.
 Yet, there appears to be a large void in conversations around the complexity of race and identification outside of a binary, overly generalized classification model.

 In the field of clinical psychology that emphasizes one’s expansiveness and variability, when discussing racial material, therapists are trained to minimize, avoid, and stay in a comfortable intellectual zone.
 Countless psychology theories teach us that in order to grow, we must be willing to step outside of our comfort zones; to challenge our belief systems, deepen our connections to ourselves and others.

 I’m here to grow with you!
 Through resources from my graduate studies in clinical psychology; anti-racist texts; insights from my own therapy; cultural references; Q&As with scholars and mentors; conversations with friends and family; and Oprah as my spiritual guide, All Mixt Up is an invitation to join me in an authentic conversation about race beyond black or white thinking.
 It is about redefining what our relationship to ourselves and others can look like through real talk, re-examination and recognition.

 What can I expect from this newsletter?

 All Mixt Up is rooted in the spirit of gathering — connecting through vulnerability, story telling, trust and celebration of imperfection.
-It will come out two times a week: Wednesdays and Fridays.
+It will typically come out once a month, on Fridays.
 These posts will usually be: personal essays, commentary on current events, Q&As with people I trust, advice, mental health resources and lists of things that are keeping me energized.
 I promise it will be a worth while experience!